jameskress/Visualization_Vignettes/VisIt_Vignettes/README.md

 a sequence of actions in VisIt to visualize their data may find the Trace tool useful.
 The Trace tool creates a Python script that reflects most actions taken in VisIt, which then can be used in batch mode to accomplish the same actions on Ibex or Shaheen.

 To start tracing from the GUI, click on ``Controls/Command``.
-An options window will pop up, at the top there will be a ``record`` button.
+An options window will pop up, at the top there will be a ``Record`` button.
 Hit ``Record`` to start the trace, any time you modify properties, create filters, open files, etc., your actions will be translated into Python syntax.
 Once you are finished tracing the actions you want to script, click ``Stop``.
 A Python script should then be displayed to you and can be saved.

 ### For more information on VisIt